Torrente 3: el protector

 Torrente 3: el protector is a 2005 Spanish black comedy film directed, written, and starring Santiago Segura as the lead character, Spanish cop José Luis Torrente.
-The film was the third in the popular Torrente series (following Torrente 2: misión en Marbella) and was successful at the box office.
-Santiago Segura decided to make a parody of the American film The Bodyguard, which was directed by Mick Jackson and starred Kevin Costner and Whitney Houston.
+It is the third installment of the Torrente film series, being a sequel to Torrente 2: misión en Marbella, and was successful at the box office.
+It is a parody of the American film The Bodyguard, which was directed by Mick Jackson and starred Kevin Costner and Whitney Houston.